- Price: $2,374 for a queen before discounts

 - If you’re having symptoms of insomnia, talk to a health care professional for an evaluation.

 Insomnia is a common sleep disorder that makes it hard to fall asleep or stay asleep.
 It can cause you to wake up earlier than you want and then have trouble falling back asleep, even if you’re still tired.
-While insomnia isn’t believed to be a normal part of aging, it does become more common as people get older, affecting up to 50% of older adults.
+While insomnia isn’t considered a normal part of aging, it does become more common as people get older, affecting up to 50% of older adults.
 This can cause reduced energy levels, irritability, and trouble concentrating.

 While getting a new mattress may not cure the condition, choosing the best mattress for insomnia can potentially help by improving comfort, reducing pressure points, and supporting better spinal alignment, which may improve symptoms like tossing and turning, body aches, and restlessness.